stijn-dejongh/lovecraft_public_domain/manuscript/the_hound.md

-% "The Hound"
-%  H. P. Lovecraft
+## The Hound (1922)

-  I.
+### I.

 In my tortured ears there sounds unceasingly a nightmare whirring and flapping, and a faint, distant baying as of some gigantic hound.
 It is not dream--it is not, I fear, even madness--for too much has already happened to give me these merciful doubts.
 St. John is a mangled corpse;
 I alone know why, and such is my knowledge that I am about to blow out my brains for fear I shall be mangled in the same way.
 Down unlit and illimitable corridors of eldritch phantasy sweeps the black, shapeless Nemesis that drives me to self-annihilation.

 May heaven forgive the folly and morbidity which led us both to so monstrous a fate!
 Wearied with the commonplaces of a prosaic world, where even the joys of romance and adventure soon grow stale, St. John and I had followed enthusiastically every aesthetic and intellectual movement which promised respite from our devastating ennui.
 The enigmas of the